performancecopilot/pcp/docs/pcp-programmers-guide.rst

 PMDA Interface
 --------------

-PMDA interfaceThis section describes an interface for the request handling callbacks in a PMDA.
+This section describes an interface for the request handling callbacks in a PMDA.
 This interface is used by PMCD for communicating with DSO PMDAs and is also used by daemon PMDAs with ``pmdaMain``.